VanshSrivastav/MLRPrediction/README.md

-A program that demonstrates my passion for learning as well as to showcase my beginner understanding of machine learning This is also to showcase my Version Control knowledge as well as to show some of my python skills This is a simple program to predict the house price of unit area of a piece of real estate The market historical data was collected from Xindian Dist.
-New Taipei City in Taiwan The data set is available for download at the following link: https://www.kaggle.com/datasets/quantbruce/real-estate-price-prediction/discussion/196387
+A program that demonstrates my passion for learning as well as to showcase my beginner understanding of machine learning.
+This is also to showcase my Version Control knowledge as well as to show some of my python skills.
+This is a simple program to predict the house price of unit area of a piece of real estate.
+The market historical data was collected from Xindian Dist.
+New Taipei City in Taiwan.
+The data set is available for download at the following link: https://www.kaggle.com/datasets/quantbruce/real-estate-price-prediction/discussion/196387